wojciech12/talks/bio.md

 I am the VP of Engineering at Spacelift, a Golang developer, and a CloudNative practitioner.
 At Spacelift, I work on a collaborative platform for Infrastructure-as-a-Code - all in Go with heavy use of AWS Lambdas, various CloudNative projects, and the OpenPolicyAgent framework.
 I have many years of experience as a technical lead, system engineer, and developer.
 I led platform teams at Codility and the engineering at Hypatos (Fintech/ML SaaS).
 Before, as a system engineer and developer, I worked at Lyke (Rocket-Internet Venture, fashion marketplace) and Cloud&Heat (public IaaS with Open Stack).

 I am the VP of Engineering at Spacelift, a Cloud Native practitioner, system engineer with many years of experience, and an Infrastructure-as-a-Code proponent.
 Our company was one of the first supporters to the OpenTofu initiative and worked on bringing the project under the Linux Foundation.
+Before Spacelift, I worked and led engineering projects at Codility (a SaaS for unbiased remote tech hiring), Hypatos/SMACC (Fintech/ML automation XaaS tools), and LykeHQ (fashion e-commerce).
+In my free time, I help to organize the Golang Warsaw Meetup.

 ## pl